GunGameOG/Discord-VPN-DDoS-Attack-Alerts/README.md

 # Discord DDoS Notification
-Discord VPN DDoS Attack Alerts
+[D]DoS Notifications sent to your Discord Server from your Dedicated Server, VPS or Discord Bot.

-This script sends a notification to discord using a webhook when a DDos attack is detected on your Dedicated or VPS server.
+This script sends a notification to discord using a webhook when a DDos attack is detected on your Dedicated Server or VPS server.
 It was written in ShellScript so it will work linux execution environments.

 # How to start using script